distribworks/dkron/README.md

 ## Development Quick start

-The best way to test and develop dkron is using docker, you will need [Docker](https://www.docker.com/) installed before proceding.
+The best way to test and develop dkron is using docker, you will need [Docker](https://www.docker.com/) installed before proceeding.

 Clone the repository.